-March 1st: State of Michigan Funding deadline.
+March 1st (Extended to May 1st for the 2021-2022 Aid year): State of Michigan Funding deadline.
 Fill out your FAFSA before March 1st 2021 in order to be considered for the maximum amount of aid from the state.
 If you believe you are eligible for the Michigan Incentive Program, please contact the Office of Financial Aid.

 June 1st: Private Donor Scholarships will be added to eligible student’s accounts who have received one.
 An email will go to your LTU email with instructions on who to write the Donor Letter of Appreciation.
 Please be on the lookout for this email if you receive a private donor scholarship